GSA/site-scanning-documentation/pages/scan_steps.md

 The primary scan uses [Puppeteer](https://pptr.dev/) to load a Target URL in a headless Chrome/Chromium browser.
 It then (again asynchronously) runs a number of what might be thought of as scan components, the list of which can be found [here](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/primary.ts#L48-L58) and the code for which can be found [here](https://github.com/GSA/site-scanning-engine/tree/main/libs/core-scanner/src/scans).

 At the moment, these 'scan components' are:
-* [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which notes whether the Target URL redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Target URL.
+* [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which loads the Target URL and then notes whether the it redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Target URL.
 This populates the `Final URL`, `Final URL - Base Domain`, `Final URL - Base Website`, `Final URL - Top Level Domain`, `Final URL - Media Type`, `Final URL - Live`, `Target URL - Redirects`, `Final URL - Same Base Domain As Target URL`, `Final URL - Same Base Website As Target URL`, and `Final URL - Status Code` fields.
   * For `Final URL - Live` - it is marked `TRUE` if the final server status code is one of these - 200, 201, 202, 203, 204, 205, 206.
   * For `Target URL - Redirects` - it is marked `TRUE` if the are one or more components in the redirect chain of the request method.
 * [cloudDotGovPagesScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cloud-dot-gov-pages.ts) - which looks to see if there's an x-server response header that says `cloud.gov pages`.
 This populates the `Infrastructure - Cloud.gov Pages Detected` field.